Crack Addiction Treatment Programs

 Intensive Outpatient Rehab

 Outpatient crack treatment programs provide medications to help patients cope with their withdrawal.
 They also offer the same therapy and group meetings that inpatient centers provide.
 The main difference between inpatient care and outpatient care is that in outpatient facilities the patient is allowed to return home each night with the promise he or she will return to treatment the next day.
 This is often a preferred treatment for those with children and for people with a short-term crack addiction.

 Crack rehab is a lifelong process.
 Once an individual has successfully completed the process of detox and withdrawal, he or she must begin rehabilitation and learn how to stay sober.
 There are plenty of support systems to help keep a crack addict sober.
 It is important to keep all appointments with physicians and psychologists and to attend all group counseling meetings.
 These activities help hold recovering addicts accountable.
 A physician or crack treatment center can provide information on the closest twelve-step program, which provides individuals with tools for living with an addiction.
 Members of Narcotics Anonymous (NA) share personal experiences and help others develop coping mechanisms.
 Joining an NA group also provides an opportunity to socialize with new friends.

 Choose to Quit Crack Now/ Stage an Intervention for a Loved One

 It is never too late to get help for a crack addiction.
 Whether you are a long-term user or someone who has just started, you can contact out toll-free helpline to locate a crack treatment program near you.
 You may also want to call if you have questions and concerns about someone you love who is suffering from crack addiction.
-Talk to one of our trained advisors at 1-888-439-3435.
+Talk to one of our trained advisors at 1-888-439-3435 Who Answers?.
 We can provide you with information on overcoming your addiction.